DEC BC01V Cable

 For the PDP-8, the KL8-E (M8650) and KL8-JA (M8655) connect to the outside world via a 40-pin “Berg” connector, arranged as 2 rows of 40 pins as shown here.
 These boards supports 20mA current loop or RS232 communications, depending on the cable that is connected to it.

-This cable configuration was also subsequently used on some UNIBUS and QBUS PDP-11 systems as well.
+This 40-pin connector (or a variant of it) was also subsequently used on some UNIBUS and QBUS PDP-11 systems as well.

 Details of the BC01V cable can be found at Page 54 of this PDF of PDP-8/e Engineering Drawings on Bitsavers.
 A copy of that page is also shown here.

-DEC’s BC01V cable is somewhat over-engineered for the KL8-E. It has 15 wires, when only 3 are required (plus one loop-back jumper wire which is also required).
-In fact many of the 15 wires are not supported by the KL8-E. Presumably DEC intended this cable would be used on a variety of other more capable Asychronous Interface boards in the future.
+DEC’s BC01V cable is somewhat over-engineered for the KL8-E. It has 15 conductors, when only 3 are required (plus one loop-back jumper wire which is also required).
+In fact many of the 15 conductors are not supported by the KL8-E. Presumably DEC intended this cable would be used on a variety of other more capable Asychronous Interface boards in the future.
 The drawing referred to above says that the BC01V was first used on the PDP-8/e.
-I’ve also used a 24-wire DEC serial cable with the KL8-E. I’m not sure yet of the part number of this 24-wire cable, but it also seems to work fine with the KL8-E.
+I’ve also used a 25-conductor DEC serial cable with the KL8-E, part number BC05C.
+It also seems to work fine with the KL8-E.

 Note that the KL8-E creates fake (always asserted) DTR and RTS signals, and does not support any incoming handshaking or status lines such as DSR, CTS or RI.
 So it will generally be pointless running these wires in your own home made cables, unless you will be using the cable with a more advanced DEC serial interface board.
 Keep in mind that you may need to create local loopbacks on some signals at your peripheral, if they are required by the peripheral (eg for the DSR and/or CTS signals).